 (Total time) – (required and non-required med school activities) = time left

 (Time left) – (study time) = free time

 Free time = (family time) + (actual free time)

-By prioritizing family time over study time, you will naturally have less time to devote to hitting the books and even less time to devote to free time for yourself.
-But by doing so, you will show your true priorities to your family, which promotes reciprocation when you have your required medical school events – meaning, they will understand when you say you have to study for 8 hours that it’s not an exaggeration, but rather, a requirement.
+Prioritizing family time over study time naturally means you’ll have less time to devote to hitting the books, and even less free time.
+But by doing so, you will show your true priorities to your family, and this will be reciprocated.
+For example, when you say you have to study for eight hours, they’ll know you’re not exaggerating—it really is a requirement.

-Scheduling tip: My typical inpatient day looked like this: 6a-6p I was at the hospital.
-Some days I wouldn’t get out until 8 or 9p, and some days I was done by 3p.
-Regardless, any time I wasn’t in the hospital I devoted to my SO.
+My typical inpatient day looked like this: 6am-6pm, I was at the hospital.
+Some days, I wouldn’t get out until 8 or 9pm; other times, I was done by 3pm.
+Regardless, any time I wasn’t in the hospital, I devoted to my family.
 I rarely studied after being in the hospital all day because I knew it would be detrimental to my mental health and to my relationship with my family.
 I saved my studying for any downtime on the wards and for the outpatient month of the rotation.

 Special Time Periods

 Step 1 Studying (MS2)